Fabrics Shopping in Saigon, Vietnam

 The colourful fabrics of Binh Tay Market.

 Different people visiting Saigon may have significantly different experiences at different time.
-I know this because I have read someone wrote online that she found the merchants around Tan Binh Market friendlier than those at Soai Kinh Lam, and my experience was the opposite.
+I know this because I have read someone wrote that she found the merchants around Tan Binh Market friendlier than those at Soai Kinh Lam, and my experience was the opposite.
 Yours could be something else.

 Some Saigon souvenirs.